 - 1. Credit will be granted only for one of these training or service experiences. - 2.
 Credit for military service will be granted only for active duty service of one year or more. - 3.
 Credit for Fire and Police Academy experience will be granted only after completion of academy training, and one year of active duty with a public fire protection or law enforcement agency. - 4.
 Credit for Peace Corps and VISTA experience will be granted only after completion of the appropriate tour of duty. - 5.
 Credit for conscientious objector service will be granted only for those objectors who rendered service to the community as a result of their legally determined conscientious objector status. - 6.
 This credit will not satisfy any part of the 15 credits at WCCCD required for graduation. - 7.
-This credit is general elective credit and does not apply toward the fulfillment of any general education requirement for a degree.
+This credit is general elective credit and does not apply toward the fulfillment of any general education requirement for a degree. - 8.
+This credit will be recorded on the student's academic record, without grade, as follows:

-Conscientious Objector Service
+Conscientious Objector Seri rice

-EMS 999
+EMS 999 .4 credits

-Emergency Medical Training
+Emergency Medical Traini ng

-FAE 999
+EA E 999 1 credits